 I loved Doane and Daviau's design for the new Crosslake Junction Health Clinic.
 Your press release highlights your commitment to lowering costs while raising quality.
 As a production architect at Peabody & Apicella, I consistently delivered projects 15% below budget, with frequent client commendations for design.

 End it with a call to action like, "I'd welcome the opportunity to talk more with you about your needs."
 You can use this same strategy in an interior design resume.

 Pro Tip: Don't forget to follow up.
 Maybe you got rejected or the manager forgot.
 Either way, a follow-up gives your architect cover letter and resume a second chance.

-Want a concrete example for your good architect resume and cover letter?
-See this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+Want a concrete example for your good architecture CV?
+See this guide: Architecture Cover Letter: Sample & Complete Guide [20+ Examples]

 You're probably making a mistake with contact info on your architecture resume.

 Darcie Abimola, email@example.com - 213-698-9195

 But what about LinkedIn?
 Twitter?
 Or a personal portfolio resume site?

 If other candidates add those and you don't, they'll grab the manager's interest while you fade into the masonry.